Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-15-Regression-Predictions.md

 <br>
 ### Model Training <a name="linreg-model-training"></a>

-Instantiating and training our Linear Regression model is done using the below code
+Instantiating and training our Linear Regression model is done using the below code:

 ```python